mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Start by refactoring the breweries page so that there is a new partial `_brewery_list.html.erb` which is used separately to list breweries under active breweries and retired breweries.

-Create the new endpoint GET `breweries/active` that returns the partial for the active breweries and use that to render the active breweries asynchronously.
+Create the new endpoint GET `breweries/active` that returns the partial for the active breweries and uses that to render the active breweries asynchronously.

 The retired brewery list can still remain as it is.

 ## Exercise 4

-Create also the new endpoint GET `breweries/retired` that returns the partial for the retired breweries and use also that in rendering the breweries page.
+Create also the new endpoint GET `breweries/retired` that returns the partial for the retired breweries and use that also in rendering the breweries page.

 The same partial should be used both for active and retired breweries.
-Note that you **can not** anymore use the **same** Turbo frame tag for both the active and retired breweries.
+Note that you **can not** anymore use the **same** Turbo Frame tag for both the active and retired breweries.

-Notice that instead of defining a Turbo frame tag as a hard-coded string, we can define it also as a variable that you set in the controller:
+Notice that instead of defining a Turbo Frame tag as a hard-coded string, we can define it also as a variable that you set in the controller:

 ```rb
 <%= turbo_frame_tag tag_as_a_variable do %>